-• Regrade requests must be submitted within 3 business days of a test being returned, after which regrade requests may no longer be submitted, and the test grade is considered final.
-Prior to submitting such a request, you should read carefully the test/assignment solution posted on Courselink.
+- Regrade requests must be submitted within 3 days of a test being returned, after which regrade requests may no longer be submitted, and the test grade is considered final.
 Note that in the event that a student submits a test or assignment for regrading, I reserve the right to regrade the entire test/assignment, not just the question under consideration.

-• Requests for accommodation due to illness, personal circumstances, etc. should be made within 3 business days of the due date / test date.
+Procedures for submitting a regrade request will be posted on Courselink. - Requests for accommodation due to illness, personal circumstances, etc. should be made before the assessment is due.
+If this is not possible, the request should be made within 3 business days of the due date / test date.
 Accommodation will be provided at my discretion and should not be assumed.
 In the event that an accommodation is not granted, students will be expected to complete the test.